-Forward Edge specializes in Phase II disaster-relief work, long after the first responders have gone.
-We focus on the long-term rebuilding effort for those unable to rebuild on their own.
+Forward Edge has a rich history of Phase II disaster-relief work, assisting disaster victims long after the first responders have left.
+Historically, we focused on the long-term rebuilding effort for those unable to rebuild on their own.

-Category 4 Hurricane Matthew struck southwestern Haiti on October 4th, 2016, killing more than 1,000 people and severely damaged more than 200,000 homes.
+Category 4 Hurricane Matthew struck southwestern Haiti on October 4th, 2016, killing more than 1,000 people and severely damaging more than 200,000 homes.
 It was the most powerful storm to hit Haiti in over 50 years.
 Read more about Forward Edge’s Hurricane Matthew relief efforts in Haiti here.

 The next morning, Matthew hit the eastern tip of Cuba and damaged hundreds of thousands of homes.
-Please join us in providing relief funds and volunteer support to those devastated by Hurricane Matthew in Haiti and Cuba.
+Read more about Forward Edge’s Hurricane Matthew relief efforts in Cuba here.

 3.8 million were left homeless after the largest storm in recorded history—Typhoon Haiyan—hit the Philippines in November, 2013.
 Forward Edge disaster-relief teams were able to provide much needed aid and spiritual care during the time of rebuilding after this tragic storm.